About Rankquant

 - Click through to the retailer we've selected as best-for-you.

 If you're a brand or researcher: per-category distributions will be published monthly at /data.
-The normalization code is open-source.
+The normalization procedure is specified in full at /methodology.

 If you have feedback:every review page has a "report a correction" link.
 We take methodology criticism seriously.
 If you spot a statistical error we'll fix it, publicly, and attribute you.